 We look for individuals who show leadership potential and have other traits that are found in our most successful teachers.

-Over the past 22 years, we’ve learned that there is no specific personality profile or background that predicts success in the classroom.
+Over the past 24 years, we’ve learned that there is no specific personality profile or background that predicts success in the classroom.
 Some corps members were educators prior to joining, but many do not have any prior experience in the education field.
-Your potential as a corps member can shine through whether you’ve led your student government, achieved academic honors, managed a complex project at work, served our country in the armed forces, or rallied support for a cause that’s important to you.
+Your potential as a corps member can shine through whether you’ve led your student government, managed a complex project at work, achieved academic honors, served our country in the armed forces, or rallied support for a cause that’s important to you.
 And those are just a few of the countless experiences our most successful corps members bring to the table.

 A Student-Driven Selection Approach

 Our approach to selecting corps members is based on our commitment to student success.
 Corps members are charged with very high-stakes work: helping their students achieve the academic success that will expand their life opportunities.
 We continuously study our teachers to identify the characteristics of those whose students have made the most progress.
 We’ve discovered that their most distinguishing characteristics are: